This page describes how to set up a layout on an A1 sheet and print to a fixed scale of 1:100

 Click into the properties box and type 100 in the scale control.

-Tip: If you activate the layout, it is not possible to resize it.
+Tip: If you activate fixed scale the layout, it is not possible to resize the magenta box when switching back to layout space.
 You may want to temporarily take the fixed scale setting off, adjust the size of the magenta 'select' area.
+Then set it again.